Healthy at Home – Feelings

 - Hate is not a solution or a means, fill your actions with love and let that love lead the way

 Healthy communities are important to our strength and immunity.
-Racism is going to take long term commitment on the part of everyone in our civilization.
-It’s worth committing yourself to daily actions.
+In reality, racism is going to take long term commitment on the part of everyone in our civilization.
+To sum up, It’s worth committing yourself to daily actions.

 Abuse of Power: